aidenybai/hacky/README.md

 ## Installing Hacky

-It is highly recommended you use a build tool, such as Vite (you can see [how we configured our settings](https://github.com/aidenybai/hacky/blob/master/vite.config.js) under the `esbuild` field).
+It is highly recommended you use a build tool, such as Vite.
 You can use NPM to directly install.

 ```
 npm install hacky